Blockchain-Oracle/graphite/README.md

 - **On-chain verification** of user's reputation
 - **Customizable appearance** for personal expression
 - **3D visualization** using React Three Fiber

+### Sybil-Resistant Voting

+Create and participate in community votes with trust-based eligibility:

+- **Trust score requirements** to ensure quality participation
+- **KYC-level verification** for sensitive governance decisions
+- **Token-gated voting** for stakeholder-specific proposals
+- **Customizable voting periods** with flexible start and end times
+- **Real-time result visualization** with percentage breakdowns

 ### KYC and Reputation